Peter Boardman: Hindu Kush, 1972

 Boardman's first expedition outside Europe was with fellow members of the Nottingham University Mountaineering Club who drove overland to the Hindu Kush in Afghanistan in the summer of 1972.
 A training climb on the North Face of Koh-i-Khaaik (5,860m) turned into an epic when the climbers underestimated the difficulty of the Face, taking longer than planned to reach the summit and necessitating a 50-mile walk back to Base Camp.
 Their main objective, the unclimbed North Face of Koh-i-Mondi (6,234m), was climbed relatively uneventfully.
 In all, expedition members climbed five new peaks and five new routes.

 Mount Dan Beard, Alaska, 1974

 In May 1974, Boardman and Roger O'Donovan made the first ascent via the South Face, and the second ascent overall, of Mount Dan Beard (3,127m) in the Alaska Range.
-An attempt on Mount McKinley was abandoned when O'Donovan became ill.
+An attempt on Denali was abandoned when O'Donovan became ill.